Generic selectors

 Pork cheeks and polenta preparation

-• Use a Dutch oven or a casserole dish with a lid and put it on the stove over medium-high heat.
+Set a Dutch oven or oven-safe casserole dish with a lid on the stove over medium-high heat.

 Pork cheeks and polenta preparation

-• Take out the cheeks, and reserve on a plate.
-Turn the heat down to medium.
+Remove the pork cheeks and set them aside on a plate.
+Lower the heat to medium.

-• Pour the red wine into the pan and scrape up any browned bits from the bottom.
-Let it simmer for about 3 minutes to evaporate the alcohol, then put the cheeks on top of the vegetables again.
+Pour in the red wine and scrape up all those browned bits from the bottom of the pan — that’s pure flavor.
+Let it simmer for about 3 minutes to cook off the alcohol.

-• Add the tomato sauce and the chicken stock to the casserole and bring it to a boil.
-Then, cover the casserole and transfer it to the oven.
+Add the tomato sauce and chicken stock, bring everything to a boil, then cover and transfer to the oven.

 Braised Pork Cheeks and Polenta